 Acupuncture in rehab — chronic facilitation

-Chronic injuries such as tendinopathies account for 30-50% of all sports injuries and can be debilitating for up to 32 months7.
+Chronic injuries such as tendinopathies account for 30-50% of all sports injuries and can be debilitating for up to 32 months.
 Tendinitis is the inflammatory stage of a tendon injury.
 Tendinopathies are the result of failed healing and initial response to treatment.
-As the injury prevails, it becomes chronic with degeneration of the tendon tissue and repeated microtrauma; this is a tendinopathy8.
+As the injury prevails, it becomes chronic with degeneration of the tendon tissue and repeated microtrauma; this is a tendinopathy.

 Tendinopathies can prevent athletes from training due to the on-going pain they experience, and the uncertainty of the safety limits with exercise so as not to further damage the tendon.
 This pain can often dissuade athletes from performing eccentric loading – often regarded as an effective treatment method for all tendinopathies.
 Acupuncture can help in these situations by reducing pain and enabling athletes to begin rehab involving eccentric loading of the tendon.

 For example, patellar tendinopathy can keep athletes away from sport for long periods of time.
 One acupuncture study highlighted a semi-professional rugby player who had significant quadriceps muscle wastage, shortening and pain upon any activity that involved the quadriceps so he was unable to train in any capacity.
 The aim of his acupuncture treatment was to reduce pain levels enough to facilitate a gradual return to training.
 After six sessions of acupuncture his pain reduced by more than 50% and pain occurred less frequently.
 This intervention then allowed him to start gentle aerobic exercises and move on to eccentric training and rugbyspecific drills.